jmay137/James-May-Engineering-Portfolio/Rockets/Mayflower.md

 <img src="/Photos/mayflower av bay.jpg" height="400" style="border:7px solid black">

 # Avionics
 The Avionics used were two Eggtimer Quark flight computers, in a dual redundant configuration.
-This meant that each quark had it's own power source, and it's own set of Drogue and Main ejection charges.
-I calculated the charges so that the primary charges would pressurize their respective bay to 10 PSI, and the secondary charges would bring the bay to 15 PSI.
+This meant that each quark had it's own power source, and its own set of Drogue and Main ejection charges.
+I calculated the charges so that the primary charges would pressurize their respective bay to 10 PSI, and the secondary charges would bring the bays to 15 PSI.
 My thinking was if 10 PSI wouldn't separate the bay, or if the primary didn't blow, 15 PSI definitely would do it.

 One of the rules for our launch site is that the rocket's avionics need to be powered off until it's on the pad.
 I accomplished this with a series of shut off switches that could arm/disarm various parts of the avionics system.
 While the amount of switches I put in was probably unnecessary, I really wanted the moment of flipping all the switches all at once, cause it seemed cool.